-Guest Blog by Raegan Payne, Creator of TheGoodMuse, and "Collecting for Impact!"
-Annual Conference Keynote Speaker
+Guest Blog by Raegan Payne, Creator of TheGoodMuse and"Connecting for Impact!"
+2014 Annual Conference Keynote Speaker

-Come hear Raegan in-person Nov.
-5th speak about popular superhero comics and investigate how we can inspire, help thousands, if not millions, and bring about positive change!
-Register.
+Join Raegan Payne November 5th at our 2014 Annual Conference to investigate how we inspire, help thousands, if not millions, and bring about positive change!
+Get your tickets today!

 Helping Up Mission